thomashkolbe/8080_Home_Computer/README.md

 * Provide a second 40-pin connector on the video &amp; sound extension board that allows to connect the [MiniMax8085 SBC](http://www.malinov.com/Home/sergeys-projects/minimax8085) developed by Sergey Kiselev as an alternative to the 8080 Microprocessor Kit SBC.
-  The MiniMax8085 also provides 32KB (E)EPROM and 32KB RAM and offers
+  The MiniMax8085 also provides 32KB (E)EPROM and 32KB RAM and
   a 40-pin extension connector.
 Since the pin assignments of the 40-pin connectors are different for the two single board computers and the bus interface is slightly different, some glue logic will have to be modified or extended.
 Furthermore,